coto/coto.github.io/resume.md

 ## SKILFULNESS

-- Product Managment and Lead for technical and non-technical teams.
+- Product and Project Managment and Lead for technical and non-technical teams.
 - Hardware and Software Quality assurance.
 - Hardware and Software Security.
 - Wireless Power Transfer Research.
 Physics and Maths Applications.